kriot/3DJS/README.md

 ====
 ##The aim of the project

-This is a simple library, that may be used for small application such as micro-games.
+This is a simple library, that could be used for small application such as micro-games.
 It provides all needs to make simple 3D graphics (but without texture rendering) and some input interfaces.
 All operations are made by 4x4 matrix.

 It works on mobile platforms!